sdmp/sdmp.github.io/spec/0.13/core/container/index.md

 properties of the container object.

-This property must be a valid [semver](http://semver.org/) number containing the major and minor version.
+This property must be a valid [semver](http://semver.org/) number containing only the major and minor version.

 Example: `0.13`